Ferrari 250 MM: Racing

 Coppa d'Oro delle Dolomiti in 1953 also, saw Paolo Marzotto winning at the wheel of the Cabianca's spyder.
 Out of five entered cars, all have finished the race.
 At an endurance race called 10 Hours of Messina, five 250 MMs have been entered.
-Eugenio Castellotti / Giulio Musitelli duo won the race.
+The Eugenio Castellotti / Giulio Musitelli duo won the race.
 Franco Cornacchia with Giovanni Bracco came second.
 Others arrived at fifth, sixth and eighth places.
 Cornacchia later won the Trieste-Opicina hillclimb.

 Following the early success in the States, Phil Hill won the Santa Barbara Trophy in 1953.
 He was still driving his spyder from the Pebble Beach.
 And at the 3rd Annual Madera Road Race, Hill chose a brand new Pinin Farina Berlinetta, that he shared with Bill Devin.
 Their car was painted white with a large blue stripe through the middle of the car.
 In a Modified +1.5 class he came first.

 Coppa d'Oro di Sicilia in 1953 was won by Casimiro de Oliveira.
 Two other cars arrived at the fifth place or did not qualify at all.
 The last major race of that year was the 1953 Carrera Panamericana where Ruiz Echeverría and Villegas Becerril finished eleventh overall and seventh in-class.
 They drove a Pinin Farina Berlinetta that was renumbered for import purposes.